Brabow/New_MoulPack/README.md

 # [Features added by the New Moulpack 1.0.0]
+### Version originale française après l'anglais
+- Up to 50 players on the same lobby
+- New mobs
+  - Mimics
+  - Boomba
+- Better Masqued and Braken
+- More cosmetics
+  - Select them on the menu with the player icon to the right
+- More suits
+  - Use the arrow keys on the hanger to view more of them
+  - Suits are saved between games
+- More emotes
+  - Use the number row or press V to use them
+- More scrap
+  - Groan tube
+  - Blahaj
+    - Playing with it for too long can cause an excess of estrogens
+  - Some more easter eggs
+- Metric units and 24h clock
+- Other players can join while the ship is in orbit
+  - This can cause a bug showing the wrong names on the monitor, restarting the lobby is the only known fix
+- Spectate enemies in the death screen by pressing E
+- The capacity of inhalers and spray bottles is now displayed
+- Press - or + (not on the numpad) to change the volume of entertaining electric devices
+- Mirror added (you can buy it anytime in the shop)
+  - ⚠️ Some suits with an effect of transparent glass can cause lags when shown in the mirror (they've been removed from the pack)
+- Better spray bottles
+  - Sharper spray
+  - Erase by pressing E while drawing
+  - Change color with T (Purple -> Green -> Red -> Yellow)
+- Every kind of object can be picked up while the lobby hasn't started yet
+- End of day screen also displays the cause of deaths (up to 8 players)
+- Some more easter eggs
+- Clock displayed while in the ship
+- Scanning inside the ship also displays the total amount of scrap (not 100% reliable)
+  - Scraps that have to be sold in priority to meet quota appear green when scanned
+- Quota and amount ready to be sold is now displayed on the selling desk
+- Ship ugrades and furnitures are kept when the employees are fired
+- Scrap and items saved in the ship are now limited to 999
+- Bug fixes
+  - Flashlights no longer turn on or off randomly
+  - The whoopee cushion and flask no longer attract lightnings
+- Chat is now hidden when not in use
+- Debug window is hidden
+- The modlist when a player joins is hidden
+- A pop up shows the missing mods and incompatibilities when trying to join a lobby if there are any

 # [Fonctionnalités du New Moulpack 1.0.0]
+### Ce modpack ne contient pas de traduction
 - Jusqu'à 50 joueurs sur le même lobby
 - Nouveaux mobs
   - Mimics
-  - Roomba
+  - Boomba
 - Masqued et Braken améliorés
 - Plein de cosmétiques
   - Pour les équiper, cliquer sur l'icone de joueur à droite dans le menu
-- Des tenues à gogo, cliquer sur les flèches directionnelles pour changer de page sur le porte-manteau
+- Des tenues à gogo
+  - Cliquer sur les flèches directionnelles pour changer de page sur le porte-manteau
   - La tenue équipée est sauvegardée entre les sessions de jeu
+- Plus d'emotes
-- Plus d'emotes, appuyer sur le reste des touches numériques ou appuyer sur V pour afficher la roue des emotes
+  - Appuyer sur le reste des touches numériques ou appuyer sur V pour afficher la roue des emotes
 - Scrap supplémentaire
   - Tubes hurleurs
   - Blahaj
-    - Le tenir trop longtemps peut provoquer un apport important d'estrogens
+    - Jouer trop longtemps avec peut provoquer une sécrétion excessive d'estrogens
   - Autres easter eggs
 - Unités métriques et format 24h
 - D'autres joueurs peuvent rejoindre lorsque le vaisseau est en orbite